Building a Healthy Relationship with News - Avoiding Burnout from Information Overload

 2. Turn Off Push Notifications

 Breaking news alerts rarely contain information you need immediately.
 Disable notifications and reclaim the initiative to seek information on your own schedule.
-(Books on managing information can also be helpful)
+Books on managing information can also be helpful.
+Every time a notification arrives and you check your phone, it fragments your focus and maintains a low-level anxiety that "something bad might be happening."
+Simply turning off notifications drastically reduces the mental burden throughout the day.

 3. Ask "What Can I Do with This"